Give-Your-Best/webshop/server/tasks/README.md

    be called from the command line

-3. The logger writes ephemeral messages (ttl 30 days) to the Mongo DB under the `LogEntry` model - it is very usefult for observability and debugging etc. to persist logs to the DB
+3. The logger writes ephemeral messages (ttl 30 days) to the Mongo DB under the `LogEntry` model - it is very useful for observability and debugging etc. to persist logs to the DB

 4. Test the implementation locally by calling the task runner directly on the